Homework problems and due dates (not the dates the

 Save your work, so that when I re-assign these exercises later,

-when your goal will be to get a complete answer that you fully
+at which time your goal will be to get a complete answer that you fully

 understand, you won't have to re-do this part of the work.